UniLogin/UniLogin/docs/source/overview.rst

 New device connection
 ^^^^^^^^^^^^^^^^^^^^^

-One of the key activities is connecting the newly created public key to the existing smart contract wallet.
+One of the key activities is connecting a newly created public key to the existing smart contract wallet.
 The new public key is created on a new device or application that never interacted with the smart contract wallet before.
 See below.

 .. image:: static/connect/setup.png